 ‘He has risen from the dead and is going ahead of you into Galilee.
 There you will see him.’Matthew 28:7, NIV

-Why would they go back to Galilee? it's a good question.
-They had been told that they need to be in Jerusalem, to be empowered by the Holy Spirit.
+Why would they go back to Galilee? it is a good question.
+They had been told that they needed to be in Jerusalem, to be empowered by the Holy Spirit.
 We saw that in the account in Luke 24, in the first appearance to the Apostles as a group, in the house in Jerusalem, behind closed doors.
 Jesus had said they needed to remain in Jerusalem, in order to experience the power of the Holy Spirit, and then be launched into their mission.
 It also appears that this other message about going back to Galilee for a period of time had also got through to the disciples.
-We'll find them here, in John 21, back in Galilee.
+We will find them here, in John 21, back in Galilee.
 Thinking of this a little more, from a human point of view, from their own personal needs, it makes a lot of sense for them to have returned to Galilee for a season.
 For this reason: they were in Jerusalem for the Passover feast.
 When the Passover feast ended - which it had done by now - everybody dispersed from the city back to their homes.
 All their friends, and all the people from Galilee, would be returning to Galilee anyway.
 Not only that, but the disciples had depended on a common purse, and a financial collection or money bag was kept - in fact it was Judas Iscariot who looked after it - that supplied all their needs during the time they travelled with Jesus.
 Various people paid money into it, and provisions were bought for them, for their accommodation and food, as they travelled along the road.
 That no longer existed, was no longer administered by Judas Iscariot who had committed suicide, was no longer organised by Jesus who wasn't with them.
 How are they going to earn money?
 Where were they going to stay?
-It makes sense to them, for a period of time, while they're waiting to see what happens next, for them to return to Galilee, to earn some money and to see their families.
+It makes sense to them, for a period of time, while they are waiting to see what happens next, for them to return to Galilee, to earn some money and to see their families.
 These are probably the reasons why they had returned to Galilee.
-Let's read the story, John 21: 1 - 14, the first half of this story,
+Let us read John 21: 1 - 14, the first half of this story,

 1Afterward Jesus appeared again to his disciples, by the Sea of Galilee.
 It happened this way: 2Simon Peter, Thomas (also known as Didymus), Nathanael from Cana in Galilee, the sons of Zebedee, and two other disciples were together.
 3“I'm going out to fish,” Simon Peter told them, and they said, “We'll go with you.”
 So they went out and got into the boat, but that night they caught nothing.
 4Early in the morning, Jesus stood on the shore, but the disciples did not realize that it was Jesus.
 5He called out to them, “Friends, haven't you any fish?”
 “No,” they answered.
 6He said, “Throw your net on the right side of the boat and you will find some.”
 When they did, they were unable to haul the net in because of the large number of fish.
 7Then the disciple whom Jesus loved said to Peter, “It is the Lord!”
 As soon as Simon Peter heard him say, “It is the Lord,” he wrapped his outer garment around him (for he had taken it off) and jumped into the water.
 8The other disciples followed in the boat, towing the net full of fish, for they were not far from shore, about a hundred yards or 90 metres.
 9When they landed, they saw a fire of burning coals there with fish on it, and some bread.
 10Jesus said to them, “Bring some of the fish you have just caught.”
 11So Simon Peter climbed back into the boat and dragged the net ashore.
 It was full of large fish, 153, but even with so many the net was not torn.
 12Jesus said to them, “Come and have breakfast.”
 None of the disciples dared ask him, “Who are you?”
 They knew it was the Lord.
 13Jesus came, took the bread and gave it to them, and did the same with the fish.
 14This was now the third time Jesus appeared to his disciples after he was raised from the dead.John 21:1-14, NIV